shtoza/shtoza.github.io/index.md

 - Regular forest

-But I am from a place called Cairns and it is tropical.
-In cairns are rainforests, coral reefs, and tropical islands.
+I am from a place called Cairns and there it is tropical.
+In Cairns are rainforests, coral reefs, and tropical islands.
 It is very different to other places in Australia.
+Cairns is also a sister city of Riga.
+(photos)

-# Animals
+## Animals

 Australia is an island, seperated from the rest of the world, and so it has many unusual animals which are only found in Australia.
 Some of these animals include: